 Here are the various models in the Casio Privia series.

-The PX-850 is the flagship product of the new Privia line, and gives you a compbination of great sounds and keyboard action in a compact format.
+The top model in the Privia series, the Casio Privia PX-860 lets you experience a real piano (touch, sound, feel, pedals) for a more reasonable price.
+Comes with several piano tones and ensembles.
+It gives you a combination of great sounds and keyboard action in a compact format.
 It includes grand piano lid simulation, and has features such as Damper Resonance, Hammer response and Sympathetic Resonance.
-Read more here…

-The Casio Privia PX-350 is versatile enough for any home, studio or stage.
-Featuring all new grand piano samples and a new Tri Sensor 88 note scaled hammer action keyboard and weighing only 26 lbs.
+The Casio Privia PX-360 is versatile enough for any home, studio or stage.
 A piano with far better sound quality and features, good value for money.
-Read more…

-The new Casio Privia PX-150 redefines the digital piano category with unprecedented sound quality and performance in a sleek package that is supremely portable.
+The new Casio Privia PX-160 redefines the digital piano category with unprecedented sound quality and performance in a sleek package that is also very portable.
 The Casio Privia PX-150 features all new grand piano samples and a new Tri-Sensor 88 note scaled hammer action keyboard.
 An excellent piano to help you get started!
-Read more….

 Casio Privia PX 5S Digital Piano